abheist/abheist-v1/README.md

 ### Hi there 👋

-- 🔭 into some side-projects and to collaborate on any kind of community driven projects.
+- 🔭 into some side-projects related to ed-tech.
 - 🌱 Learning every aspect of frontend development.
-Interested in GraphQL.
+Not anymore interested in GraphQL.
 - 💬 Ask me about JS, Python, their libraries and packages.
 React, Django, Angular.
 - 📫 How to reach me: hi@abheist.com or @abheist on twitter